School House has been in continuous use as a School boarding house since 1860.

 Subsequent additions and improvements to School House include the castellated bay window on south side of Headmaster’s study (1884); drying room (1898); merger of dormitories (1898), shower room (1903); inner bike shed, the gift of J.B.
 Carrington (1905); changing room, the gift of J.B.
 Carrington (1909); east windows in dayroom (1912); bathrooms, the original bathroom was on the ground floor on left of boys’ entrance (1912); lowering the wall between School House and School House Studies (now the Headmaster’s building) (1928); enlargement of bathrooms (1935); re-flooring of dormitories (1936); dayroom yard (1937); west window in House Tutor’s study (1958); back garden (1959); and the dormitory extension to the east (1970).

-Former School House boys have included Charles Bathurst 1st Viscount Bledisloe (Governor-General of New Zealand), David Bednall (composer, organist, pianist), Percy Buckman (artist), Clive Carey (singer, composer, opera producer, folk song collector), Arthur Carr (England Test cricketer), Derman Christopherson FRS (engineer and university administrator), Geofry Courtenay (Scotland Hockey International), Ron Cunningham (escapologist, stage-name ‘The Great Omani’), Nigel Dempster (journalist, author, broadcaster), Thomas Devitt (England Rugby International), Charles Dick (Scotland Rugby International) Robert Key (politician), William Bruce Knight (Welsh scholar, ecclesiastic and theologian), Geoffrey Lunt (Bishop of Salisbury), Rupert Maas (art dealer and presenter on BBC TV Antiques Roadshow), Simon McCoy (journalist and newsreader on BBC TV News at One), Ian Messiter (BBC Radio producer and creator of Just a Minute), Henry Ruthven Moore (Commander-in-Chief of the Home Fleet, ADC to King George VI), Herbert Arnould Olivier (artist), Lance Percival (actor, comedian and singer who appeared in That Was the Week That Was, several Carry On films, There’s a Girl in My Soup, and provided the voices of Paul McCartney and Ringo Starr for The Beatles cartoon series and of ‘Old Fred’ in the Yellow Submarine film), Littleton Albert Powys (British Army Officer), Torsten Ullman (Swedish pistol shooter), Alec Waugh (author of over 40 books including The Loom of Youth and Island in the Sun), George Weldon (orchestral conductor), Alfred North Whitehead FRS (mathematician and philosopher), Roland Young (actor who appeared in Topper, The Philadelphia Story, And Then There Were None).
+Former School House boys have included Charles Bathurst 1st Viscount Bledisloe (Governor-General of New Zealand), David Bednall (composer, organist, pianist), Percy Buckman (artist), Clive Carey (singer, composer, opera producer, folk song collector), Arthur Carr (England Test cricketer), Derman Christopherson FRS (engineer and university administrator), Geofry Courtenay (Scotland Hockey International), Ron Cunningham (escapologist, stage-name ‘The Great Omani’), Nigel Dempster (journalist, author, broadcaster), Thomas Devitt (England Rugby International), Charles Dick (Scotland Rugby International) Robert Key (politician), William Bruce Knight (Welsh scholar, ecclesiastic and theologian), Jason Lewis (adventurer and author), Geoffrey Lunt (Bishop of Salisbury), Rupert Maas (art dealer and presenter on BBC TV Antiques Roadshow), Simon McCoy (journalist and presenter on BBC TV News at One), Ian Messiter (BBC Radio producer and creator of Just a Minute), Henry Ruthven Moore (Commander-in-Chief of the Home Fleet, ADC to King George VI), Herbert Arnould Olivier (artist), Lance Percival (actor, comedian and singer who appeared in That Was the Week That Was, several Carry On films, There’s a Girl in My Soup, and provided the voices of Paul McCartney and Ringo Starr for The Beatles cartoon series and of ‘Old Fred’ in the Yellow Submarine film), Littleton Albert Powys (British Army Officer), Timothy Spicer (British Army Officer), Julian Thompson (British Army Officer and author), Torsten Ullman (Swedish pistol shooter), Alec Waugh (author of over 40 books including The Loom of Youth and Island in the Sun), George Weldon (orchestral conductor), Alfred North Whitehead FRS (mathematician and philosopher, co-author with Bertrand Russell of Principia Mathematica), Roland Young (actor who appeared in Topper, The Philadelphia Story, And Then There Were None).